 “Gaby seemed to have a cold, and that is why the parents took her to the doctor the next morning.
 The doctor said the cold was nothing to worry about and asked if they had any other concerns.
 Seay and his wife mentioned the unusual arm movements, and the doctor asked a few questions, but because they could not explain it well, the doctor said he could not diagnose anything without seeing them.
 Later in the day, when Gaby showed those movements, Seay recorded them and got back to the doctor’s office to show those videos.
 The doctors mentioned it could be an infantile spasm and recommended getting an EEG done to confirm the diagnosis…

-• Febrile seizures: These seizures are usually caused by a spike in body temperature or fever along with an infection (cold, flu, or ear infection).
+- Febrile seizures: These seizures are usually caused by a spike in body temperature or fever along with an infection (cold, flu, or ear infection).
 Children between the ages of six months and five years may experience febrile seizures.
 In the majority of the cases, febrile seizures are a form of convulsions.
-The symptoms may include loss of consciousness, vigorous shaking of arms or legs, rolling of eyes, screaming, grunting, and rigid limbs (8).
+You may notice symptoms such as the baby rolling eyes, loss of consciousness, vigorous shaking of arms or legs, screaming, grunting, and rigid limbs (8).

 A conclusive diagnosis of any of these neurological conditions requires multiple medical assessments and ruling out of various possibilities.
 Therefore, do not panic if your baby twitches often and speak to a pediatrician or a neurologist since early diagnosis of any problem could lead to a better prognosis.